Show All Answers

 The provincial relaunch strategy relies on everyone working together to continue to manage the risk of the virus spreading.
 The Town will not make any changes to local restrictions unless they align with provincial recommendations and public health orders.
 We encourage everyone to continue washing their hands, stay home if they’re sick and maintain 2m physical distance.The first stage of the provincial relaunch strategy includes opening parking lots, staging areas and boat launches in provincial parks.
 Further stages of the strategy outline which services and businesses may reopen, timing for reopening and what other guidelines must be followed.
 The Province of Alberta is the regulatory authority for Public Health Orders.More details: https://www.alberta.ca/alberta-relaunch-strategy.aspx

 Park users are reminded that playgrounds and sports facilities are available for use at your own risk and are not sanitized.
-In accordance with Alberta Health Services’ guidelines, no more than 15 people are permitted at any one time and physical distancing of two metres is to be observed.
+In accordance with Alberta Health Services’ guidelines, physical distancing of two metres is to be observed.

 Please avoid touching surfaces such as benches, fences and railings, and follow all recommended health precautions and proper hand hygiene.
 Park users should consider wearing a face mask when physical distancing measures are not possible.